Antoinehoff/gyacomo/README.md

 </figcaption>
 </figure>

-GYACOMO (Gyrokinetic Advanced Collision Moment solver) Copyright (C) 2022 EPFL
+Gyacomo (Gyrokinetic Advanced Collision Moment solver) Copyright (C) 2022 EPFL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.